m-derakhshan/mdkit/README.md

 # MDKit

-`MDKit` is a Kotlin Android library that provides the core functionality of the Hiway Media applications.
-It consists of different modules.
-For this reason, some modules might not be a good fit to all scenarioes. an example can be the `translator` module. however, there are some generic module suitable for all projects. like run time `permission` handler.
+`MDKit` is a Kotlin Android library that provides the core functionality for Hiway Media applications.
+It consists of multiple modules, and not all modules may be suitable for every scenario.
+For example, the `translator` module might not fit all projects.

+However, there are some generic modules that are useful in any project, such as the runtime `permission` handler.
+Therefore, we recommend installing only the modules you need rather than the entire library at once.
+Installation instructions are provided within each module.